NirmalyaLenka/Raspberry-Pi-for-Beginners/README.md

 ## Contributing

 This is a learning-focused repository.
-If you find an error or want to add a beginner-friendly section, feel free to open an issue or a pull request.
+If you find an error or want to add a beginner-friendly section, feel free to open an issue or a pull request. or please contatac me on whatsapp"9692005585" or gmail carmodbhai@gmail.com